rrb211570/VideoWeaver/README.md

 ## Contributing

-We expect contributors to adhere to the [code of conduct].
+We expect contributors to adhere to the [code of conduct](https://github.com/rrb211570/VideoWeaver/blob/main/CodeOfConduct.md).

-Check out our [contributing guide] to learn more about our process and how you can become a contributor.
+Check out our [contributing guide](https://github.com/rrb211570/VideoWeaver/blob/main/ContributingGuide.md) to learn more about our process and how you can become a contributor.

 * Discord: We're using this to coordinate development, and hang out from time to time.
 Check us out if you want to become a contributor!
 * Feature Roadmap